OHDSI/Vocabulary-v5.0/DPD/temp/Documentation.md

 **packaging** - the only available in source packaging info for drugs

-**companies** - service table with links between drugs and manufacturers; the only available info for companies (*company_code has not been used to identificate the company because of possible duplication of concept_code among the DPD vocabulary later*)
+**companies** - service table with links between drugs and manufacturers; the only available info for companies (*company_code has not been used to identify the company because of possible duplication of concept_code among the DPD vocabulary later*)

 **therapeutic_class** - service table with links between ATC class and drugs